- All companies, are given a unique id

 - If the drives are not on the physical/virtual machine

 - Connect the drives as before, and the files are accessible

-If the drives are on the on the physical/virtual machine
+- If the drives are on the physical/virtual machine

 - Restore the files into the corresponding drives, and the files are accessible